Martichou/rquickshare/BUILD.md

 ### core_lib

 Building the core_lib is straightforward because it is a basic Rust project.

-Simply use `cargo build` to compile it.
+Install `protobuf-compiler` system package, and then simply run `cargo build` or `cargo build --release` from `core_lib` folder.

 ### app/main